sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Starting at 3rd level, you can spend 1 exertion to hold a melee weapon and concentrate on the future as a bonus action.
 You gain a prophecy die, which starts as a d6 and only applies to the weapon you used as a focus.
 You can add your prophecy die to your attack rolls or damage rolls, which you choose at the beginning of your turn.

-If you choose to add it to an attack roll and miss, the prophecy is still unfolding and the dieís size increases by one step (to a maximum of d8).
-On a hit, or if you choose to add it to a damage roll, the dieís size decreases by one step (to a minimum of d4) as you leverage the forces of fate.
+If you choose to add it to an attack roll and miss, the prophecy is still unfolding and the die√≠s size increases by one step (to a maximum of d8).
+On a hit, or if you choose to add it to a damage roll, the die√≠s size decreases by one step (to a minimum of d4) as you leverage the forces of fate.

 Your prophecy die lasts for a number of rounds equal to your proficiency bonus.